Corowa

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

 Corowa SA2's median income among taxpayers was $47,077 in financial year 2022.
 The average income stood at $55,888 during the same period.
-These figures are below those of Rest of NSW, which had median and average incomes of $49,459 and $62,998 respectively.
-By September 2025, estimates suggest Corowa's median income will be approximately $53,013 and the average will be around $62,935, based on a 12.61% growth in wages since financial year 2022.
-Census data indicates that incomes in Corowa fall between the 9th and 16th percentiles nationally for households, families, and individuals.
-The income bracket of $1,500 - 2,999 dominates with 27.8% of residents, consistent with broader regional trends where 29.9% fall into this category.
-Despite modest housing costs allowing for the retention of 88.0% of income, Corowa's total disposable income ranks at only the 13th percentile nationally.
+These figures compare to Rest of NSW's median and average incomes of $49,459 and $62,998 respectively.
+By September 2025, estimates suggest Corowa's median income will be approximately $53,013 and average income around $62,935, based on a Wage Price Index growth of 12.61% since financial year 2022.
+Census data indicates that household, family, and personal incomes in Corowa all fall between the 9th and 16th percentiles nationally.
+The income bracket of $1,500 - 2,999 dominated with 27.8% of residents (1,567 people), consistent with broader regional trends where 29.9% fell into this category.
+Housing costs were modest, with 88.0% of income retained, but total disposable income ranked at just the 13th percentile nationally.

 Frequently Asked Questions - Income